m5vnv4sjvtc/automated-robustness-supplementary/README.md

 The comments of the form `LP, push` and `LP, pop` denote that these points are linearization points corresponding to a certain method.
 Given that these linearization points can be non-local to a given method, the method annotation allows us to track the method to which the linearization point belongs.
-The programmer also provides a specification file of the form - #TODO

 Given that the CAS operations can arbitrarily fail, these methods would generate an infinite number of events.
 But a robustness-preserving